 This is not an entirely satisfactory response.
 The reprimand of the market may be sure, but it is not always swift.
 Natural justice can take an uncomfortably long time to achieve its righteous balance.
-The individuals on both sides of a sovereign lending transaction, however, are likely to have shorter time horizons, often bounded on the borrower's side by a political calendar and, on the lender's side, by the approaching end of a financial reporting period or an impending spends nearly 60% of its total government revenues on debt service.
-Notwithstanding the fragility inherent in such a situation, Jamaica has elected not to include collective action clauses in its external bonds.

-19 A notable exception is Jamaica, a country that has a debt to GDP ratio approaching 140% and that conversation about bonus compensation.
-Thus, the fear of a retributive natural justice operating over longer term may not be enough to promote short-term prudence on the part of either the borrower or the lender.
+The individuals on both sides of a sovereign lending transaction, however, are likely to have shorter time horizons, often bounded on the borrower's side by a political calendar and, on the lender's side, by the approaching end of a financial reporting period or an impending conversation about bonus compensation.
+Thus, the fear of a retributive natural justice operating over the longer term may not be enough to promote short-term prudence on the part of either the borrower or the lender.

-One problem with fashioning a remedy for many types of irresponsible behavior in this area is that a conventional legal remedy is destined to be insufficient.
-Despite the inroads of the restrictive theory of sovereign immunity and the effort to force sovereign borrowers to be accountable for their debt contracts in the same way as private actors, the norms of sovereign lending are largely extralegal.
-Breach those norms and the sanction will be imposed by investors, debt traders and diplomats -- not judges.
+One problem with fashioning a remedy for many types of irresponsible behaviour in this area is that a conventional legal remedy is destined to be insufficient.
+Despite the inroads of the restrictive theory of sovereign immunity and the effort to force sovereign borrowers to be accountable for their debt contracts in the same way as private actors, the norms of sovereign lending are largely extra-legal.
+Breach those norms and the sanction will be imposed by investors, debt traders and diplomats - not judges.
 In order to make a practical difference, principles of responsible sovereign lending and borrowing must therefore influence how these credits are treated in an out-of-court renegotiation or restructuring, whether of the bilateral of the commercial variety.
 A related objective is to ensure that the rating agencies and the market will fairly apportion the blame for a sovereign debt problem when both the sovereign debtor and some of its lenders are contributing agents.
 This may affect the market's memory of the incident and the extent to which the sovereign will have to pay a price, measured in basis points, for its tarnished debt record.